ga4gh/refget/docs/sequences/README.md

 The primary method for accessing specified sequence data.
 The response is the requested sequence or sub-sequence in text unless an alternative formatting supported by the server is requested.

 The client may specify a genomic range to retrieve a sub-sequence via either the Range header OR start/end query parameters, however the Range header is the recommended method.
-If a sub-sequence is requested via `start`/`end` query parameters, the response must be 200 and only contain the specified sub-sequence.
-If a sub-sequence is requested via a Range header, the response must be one of 206 and only contain the specified sub-sequence, be 200 and contain the entire sequence (thus ignoring the Range header), or 303 redirecting the client to where it can retrieve the sequence.
+If a sub-sequence is requested via `start`/`end` query parameters, the response must be `200 OK` and only contain the specified sub-sequence.

-If a sub-sequence is requested, the response must only contain the specified sub-sequence.
+If a sub-sequence is requested via a Range header, the server MUST respond with one of the following:
+- `206 Partial Content` containing only the requested sub-sequence (RECOMMENDED)
+- `200 OK` containing the entire sequence, if the server does not support Range headers
+- `303 See Other` redirecting the client to where it can retrieve the sequence

+Servers that support Range headers SHOULD return `206` with the requested sub-sequence.
+Servers that do not support Range headers MAY return `200` with the entire sequence.

 A server may place a length limit on sub-sequences returned via query parameter, queries exceeding this limit shall return `Range Not Satisfiable`.

 If `start` and `end` are set to the same value the server should return a 0-length string.